Does a Cell Tower Belong in Wetlands or in a Historic Neighborhood?

 Dear Sag Harbor Neighbors...

+While we don't yet know if this is a permanent decision on the part of the property owners, we do know that the application in its current form has been officially withdrawn - which is very much thanks to the efforts of this community.
 Your support - in the form of letters, donations, volunteer hours, and more - helped to make this outcome possible by enabling us to mount a vigorous information campaign... including this website, the printing and distribution of thousands of flyers and postcards, and most importantly, ongoing consultations with and guidance from our attorney throughout the process.

 Meanwhile, thank you for your support.
-Our efforts have paid off!

 The Concerned Residents of Sag Harbor Against a Cell Tower on the Redwood Causeway